IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Parameters
 `dsname`
-   C string containing the name of the previously added EzNoSQL index by the znsq_add_index API.
+   C-string containing the name of the previously added EzNoSQL index by the znsq_add_index API.

 #### Return value
 The return code of the function.